One-Page Resume Guide: Templates & Examples

 FAQ

-Do employers prefer one-page resumes?
+Do recruiters prefer a one-page resume?

-Employers’ preferences for resume length and what your resume should look like can vary depending on the industry, position and the seniority level of the role.
+Recruiters’ preferences for resume length and what your resume should look like can vary depending on the industry, position and the seniority level of the role.

 Is it okay to have a two-page resume?